You will know the truth and the truth will set you free

 The greatest compliment a man or woman can give his or her spouse is not to ‘check out’ and flirt with people of the opposite sex.
 We have eyes and must see what is going on around us, but just a little leaven leavens the whole lump.
 Just a little flirtation with sin can lead to great apostasy from God and a marriage can end in divorce.
 If something makes for arguments and sin, look away and run away before staring and becoming ensnared.
 Do not give the devil a foothold to destroy your relationship with God, your spouse, and your family, (Eph.
 4:27.)
 In other words, as much as it is in your power, do not give the devil any opportunity to pry on your weaknesses, or allow him to use other people to bring anger, discontent, and division between you and your spouse.

 Ţ Watch out and “guard your own heart above all things,” (Prov.
 4:23.)
 God commanded in Lev.
-19:17, “Your shall not hate your brother [spouse/child/neighbor…] in your heart.
-You shall surely rebuke [him or her,] and not bear sin because of him [or her.]
+19:17, “Your will not hate your brother [spouse/child/neighbor…] in your heart.
+You will surely rebuke [him or her,] and not bear sin because of him [or her.]
 Do not allow unresolved conflicts to poison you (and other people,) while you can resolve it through obedience to God’s Word, (Eph.
 4:26.)
 Don’t shy away from standing your ground if you know you are doing God’s Scriptural will, (Eph.
 6:13.)
 Nonetheless, we must always repent from our own sin before trying to resolve the sin of our spouses and other people.
 However, we should never apologize for acting morally, or for expecting our spouses (and other people) to act morally towards us.
 May God have mercy on us all, for it is not to the glory of God to fly off the handle as soon as the pan gets hot.

-Calm, honest, and open discussion is all that can clear a bad atmosphere, because keeping quiet while grinding our teeth is bad for our own spiritual, emotional, and physical health, and for the health of all concerned.
+Calm, honest, and open discussion is all that can clear a bad atmosphere, because keeping quiet while grinding our teeth is bad for our own spiritual, soulical, and physical health, and for the health of all concerned.
 Using intimacy to manipulate your spouse is something all disgruntled partners should address.
 But they should also realize that intimacy must come through a healthy, loving, marriage relationship.
 Spouses cannot expect intimacy while flirting and adulterating, and treating their spouses badly.
 Intimacy in marriage without love is fornication.
 Let us always pray everything through and ask the Holy Spirit to reveal the “great and unknown things we do not know,” (Jer.
 33:3,) because dealing with the causes of troubled behavior and relationships can, by the grace of God, lead so a clean atmosphere, and a holy and happy marriage relationship, if only we do our part in the correct timing of God.
 However, let us never forget that every relationship is a two-way street.
 Spouses, as all believers in Christ, must submit to one another in everything true and good, (Eph.
 5:21.)

 Facebook Post, September 2016, Why is a male, who has sexual relations with every woman he can find, complimented with names like Romeo, Stud, Bull — while a woman, who commit the same type of immorality, is called a “whore,” (even if she does not do it for money,) slut, harlot, etcetera?
 Society actually commends and never condemns promiscuous men – even destructive, soul-murdering serial adulterers, while promiscuous women are usually branded with the scarlet letter.
 In addition, it is allegedly always the female ‘slut’ (the “Jezebel,) who tempts the ‘innocent’ male – while seduction really cuts both ways.
 (The Jezebel dogma is a great deception.
 It is a deceptive spirit that works through all false dogma in both genders to lead believers into idolatry and fornication.
 Men teaching false doctrine are also Jezebels, (Rev. 2:20-23.)
 “Jezebel” is an allegorical ‘woman,’ such as the Whore of Babylon, (Rev. 17 & 18,) and the Bride of Christ.